 Next add the courgette, the fennel, the tomatoes and the vegetable stock.
 Cover and leave to simmer for five minutes.

-Then add the lemon juice, the sherry vinegar and the beans and simmer for 10 minutes.
+Then add the lemon juice, the sherry vinegar and the beans, cover again and simmer for 10 minutes.
 You can cook this for five minutes longer but I prefer to keep all the vegetables whole so as to savour their individual flavours.
+Stir in the tomato paste (if using) and season to your taste.

 Whilst the soup is cooking, make the mojo verde by combining all the ingredients in a food processor.
 Season to your taste.

-Serve the soup with a drizzle of the sauce and plenty of crusty bread.
+Serve the soup with a drizzle of the sauce, a flurry of lemon zest and plenty of freshly baked sourdough.

 Keep any remaining sauce in a sealed container in the fridge for up to two weeks.